 Returnable Container(s) must be included within a Ship Notice.
 Although a returnable container is not a production part it requires identification in order to properly account for the containers.
 In order to segregate a returnable container from production parts the RC qualifier must be used in association with the returnable container part number.
 This is reflected within the example section of this document.

 Repair/Replacement Parts must be included within a Ship Notice.
-Although these type of parts are not normal production parts they require identification in order to properly account for them.
+Although these types of parts are not normal production parts they require identification in order to properly account for them.
 In order to segregate a Repair/Replacement Part from regular production part numbers the RP qualifier must be used in association with the respective part number.

 If the Repair/Replacement Part is a “NO CHARGE” item, the part number used to identify the part need not be a NAVISTAR Part Number and there MUST NOT be a Purchase Order Number specifically associated with that part number.
 The PRF segment must not be transmitted; otherwise our application will treat the part as regular production and reject the ASN.

 If the Repair/Replacement Part is a “SPECIAL ORDER” and “BILLABLE” then the part number used to identify the part MUST be a NAVISTAR Part Number and there MUST be a valid NAVISTAR Purchase Order Number specifically associated with that part number.

 Special Notes relative to Release 3050

-NAVISTARWith the release of Version 3050 there have been several changes to accommodate both International’s current and future needs.
-The majority of the changes will apply to all suppliers while the remaining few will only impact specific suppliers based on criteria such as type or destination of the material.
-The following sections provide a short review of each of the changes.
+The following sections provide a short review of some items pertaining to NAVISTAR Truck Manufacturing's use of Version 3050 of the EDI-856

 BSN Segment

-NAVISTAR’sWithin the BSN segment the Shipment Identification Number will no longer be required to be the Bill of Lading Number.
-This number must be a unique number that is not repeated within the calendar year.
+While NAVISTAR’s Engine Divisions require the use of the BSN segment for shipment identification using the Bill of Lading number, Truck Manufacturing does NOT require it.
+For Truck, within the BSN segment, the Shipment Identification Number will not be required to be the Bill of Lading Number.
+However, this number must be a unique number that is not repeated within the calendar year.

 The Bill of Lading Number is required as a REF Header Segment.

 DTM Header Segment

-The DTM*003 segment required for the Invoice Date and Time is no longer required.
+The DTM*003 segment required for the Invoice Date and Time is not required.

 The DTM*011 segment for the Shipment Date and Time has been expanded to include a Time Zone Qualifier and a Century Number.